Blazemeter/taurus/README.md

 ```

 Then run `bzt test.yml`.
 After the tool finishes,
-observe resulting summary stats in console log.
+observe resulting summary stats in console log (more reporting options [here](https://github.com/Blazemeter/taurus/wiki/Reporting)).
 All artifact files from the run
 will be placed in the directory mentioned in console log.
 Read more on command-line tool usage [here](https://github.com/Blazemeter/taurus/wiki/CommandLine).